 Find out more about how we could help your

-business solve it's existing commercial tenancy disputes.
+business solve its existing commercial rent disputes.

-commercial lease disputes with your tenants.
+you resolve existing rent disputes with your tenants.

-Helping resolve commercial landlord and tenant disputes
+Helping landlords and tenants to resolve commercial rent disputes

 It’s no secret that commercial rent arrears have surged throughout the last 12 months, and with the Government’s Code of Practice for Commercial Property Relationships published in June 2020, it’s important for both commercial landlords and tenants to be able to negotiate agreements for the future.

 Our commercial rent arrears solicitors can help

 Recently announced legislation is likely to be fast tracked through parliament, effectively forcing landlords and tenants into arbitration – which could severely impact any rent discussions.
 With that in mind, our property litigation and debt recovery experts will work closely with both commercial landlords and tenants to provide legal advice and support during negotiations.
 We can help both parties reach commercial solutions and if the situation dictates as such, we can also act for parties who wish to pursue or resist debt recovery.